alexander-pastukhov/eyelinkReader/README.md

 ### Configure R environment variables

 #### Windows
-For Windows you need to configure a few R environment variables:
+For Windows you might need to configure a few R environment variables.
+The package will try to build the interface library assuming default installation location: `c:/Program Files (x86)/SR Research/EyeLink`.
+However, that might change in the future or you might prefer to install it in a different folder.
+In these cases, you need to define:

 * `EDFAPI_LIB` : path to **edfapi.dll** for 32-bit systems.
 For _EyeLink Developers Kit v2.1.1_ a default installation path is `c:\Program Files (x86)\SR Research` and so the libraries are at `c:/Program Files (x86)/SR Research/EyeLink/libs`.
 * `EDFAPI_LIB64` (optional): path to **edfapi64.dll** for 64-bit systems.
 By default, the 64-bit library is in _x64_ subfolder:  `c:/Program Files (x86)/SR Research/EyeLink/libs/x64`.
 This variable is optional, as the package will try to guess this by itself by appending `/x64` to `EDFAPI_LIB` path.
 However, you should specify this variable explicitly if 64-libraries are in a non-standard folder (or SR Research changed it, or you just want to be sure).